ali1845/pythonNotes/Queues.md

       >>> queue
       deque(['Ali','Kamran',Rubiya','Usama'])

-- So now in order to make this Linkedlist work as a Queue.
-Remove elements the first element that was entered in the list.
+- So now to make this LinkedList work as a Queue.
+Remove elements from the first element that was entered in the list.
 - We will be using the method `popleft()`

       # Remove the first person entered the queue, Ali